dart-lang/language/working/augmentations/feature-specification.md

 }
 ```
 _has a different scope for `x` in the initializer expression.
-In the existing primary constructor specification that `x` would refer to the
+In the existing primary constructor specification, that `x` would refer to the
 top-level constant, and in this specification it is an error.
 Removing the public name from the field initializer scope would remove that
 discrepancy._